latest updates:27 December 2020

-The Turkish Ministry of Health created a special website for the visitors to take the result report, which will be available a few hours later after the test at https://enabiz.gov.tr/PcrTestSonuc/Index To view the English language test report, you should enter the barcode number from the sticker and your passport number's last four digits.
+The Turkish Ministry of Health created a special website for the visitors to take the result report, which will be available a few hours later after the test at https://enabiz.gov.tr/PcrTestSonuc/Index from the Enabiz system To view the English language test report, you should enter the barcode number from the sticker and your passport number's last four digits.

 Those results can be saved as a pdf document to use it as digital proof.
 And can be printed For the countries that need a sealed-printed copy of the PCR test result.

 The test is the perfect choice for :